grupotesseract/chica-brasil/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 1.11.3 =
+* Fix: Escaped single quotes causing a JSON parse error under certain circumstances
+* Fix: Translatable code errors in the admin area causing some text to not be translatable

+= 1.11.2 =
+* Fix: Unable to connect new accounts due to changes with Instagram's API.
+Remote requests to connect accounts are now made server-side.

+= 1.11.1 =
+* Fix: Feed would not load from a cache created with an older version of the plugin
+* Fix: Fixed PHP warning trying to count string length of an array

+= 1.11 =
+* New: Added capability "manage_instagram_feed_options" to support customizations that will allow users/roles other than the administrator to access Instagram Feed settings pages.
+* Fix: rel="noopener" added to all links that contain target="blank"
+* Fix: HTTPS used in xlmns attribute for svgs
+* Fix: Fixed issues with strings in the admin area being translatable
+* Fix: Fixed a potential security vulnerability.
+Thanks to [Martin Verreault](https://egyde.ca/) for reporting the issue.

 = 1.10.2 =
 * Confirmed compatibility with the upcoming WordPress 5.0 "Gutenberg" update
 * Fix: Fixed an issue caused by some themes which affected the formatting of the 'Load More' and 'Follow' buttons
-* Fix: Fixed an occassional formatting issue with error messages due to no line-height being set
+* Fix: Fixed an occasional formatting issue with error messages due to no line-height being set
 * Fix: Minor admin UI fixes
 * Tweak: Removed mention of some Pro features which will be deprecated due to upcoming Instagram API changes